JeschkeLab/DeerLab/docsrc/source/beginners_guide.rst

 discrete Fourier transforms, basic linear algebra, basic statistical operations, random simulation and much more.

-Most mathemtical operations in DeerLab are based on Numpy, and all numerical outputs returned by DeerLab functions are Numpy data types.
+Most mathematical operations in DeerLab are based on Numpy, and all numerical outputs returned by DeerLab functions are Numpy data types.
 It is recommendable, to invest a short amount of time to familiarize yourself with some `basic Numpy concepts <https://numpy.org/doc/stable/user/basics.html>`_.